-TAPP operates as a force of reason, supporting a common-sense directive for the Trans-Pacific Partnership and international trade as a whole, founded by these guiding principles.
+The Trade Alliance to Promote Prosperity operates as a force of reason, supporting a common-sense direction for international trade, founded by these guiding principles.

-Trade Promotion Authority is imperative for the success of the TPP.
+Trade Promotion Authority is imperative for the success of U.S. international trade agreements.

-Currently, the biggest hurdle for the TPP beyond internal negotiations is the reluctance of Congress to provide the president with Trade Promotion Authority (TPA).
+Beyond actual negotiations with our trading partners around the world, the biggest hurdle for future international trade agreements is the historic reluctance of Congress to provide the president with Trade Promotion Authority (TPA).
 TPA would require Congress to approve or disapprove the treaty, without the ability to amend, assuring other participating nations that any final deal would not be altered in the process of Congressional approval.

-Moving forward, we must pressure strategic members of Congress involved with issues of trade, particularly members of the Senate Finance Committee and the Ways and Means Committee of the House, to push for TPA authority.
+Moving forward, TAPP will help lead the way by encouraging key members of Congress involved with issues of trade, particularly members of the Senate Finance Committee and the Ways and Means Committee of the House, to push for TPA authority.

 We must protect U.S. innovation and intellectual property.